Budhindranath Delihial Bhattacharya: Early life and education

-Early professional life and King Edward VIIth's coronation
+Career

-On 28 July 1888, after arriving at Jorhaat, Budhindranath started living in a small cottage at the J. B. Road (Babu Ali).
-He began working as a school teacher at the Jorhaat Government High School while staying at the cottage.
-Later, he visited Dhaka, Shillong, and a few other places, after which, in 1893, he joined the Jorhat Court as the Criminal Peskar.
-A few years later, he was promoted to the position of head clerk on 17 November 1911 at the Office of the Deputy Commissioner in Jorhat.
-In 1894, he was given a piece of land by the then Sattradhikar (head monk) of the Garmur Sattra, near Malow Ali.
-He built a humble abode there and completed the construction process by 1897.
+On 28 July 1888, after arriving at Jorhaat, Budhindranath moved into a small cottage on the J. B. Road (Babu Ali), and began working as a schoolteacher at the Jorhaat Government High School.
+Later, he visited Dhaka, Shillong, and other places, before joining the Jorhat Court in 1893 as the Criminal Peskar.
+He was promoted to the position of head clerk on 17 November 1911 at the Office of the Deputy Commissioner in Jorhat.
+In 1894, he was given a piece of land by the Sattradhikar (head monk) of the Garmur Sattra, near Malow Ali, on which he built a home, completed in 1897.
 In 1890, he married Rukmini (Golapi), daughter of Gadadhar Sarmah Borthakur of the Matigarung family.
-The couple had five sons and three daughters, who Kapindranath Bhattacharya saved, the sole survivor of Budhindranath's family.
+The couple had five sons and three daughters.

 Budhindranath visited England in 1902 as Raibahadur Jaggannath Baruah's secretary for Edward VII's coronation.
-His travelogue, Bilaat Jaatra, provides exciting glimpses of Britain and pre-independent India, especially Assam, at the beginning of the 20th century, before the start of the First World War.
+His travelogue, Bilaat Jaatra, provides insights into Britain and pre-independent India, especially Assam, at the beginning of the 20th century.

-Later professional life and the publication of the Pronouncing Anglo Assamese Dictionary
+Later life

-After his retirement in 1920, Budhindranath set up a small tea garden at Golaghat Dighalihula and started as an independent business person.
-A year later, in 1924, he was appointed valuer at the Golaghat Municipality Office.
-During this period, he was assigned as a Government translator to the East Bengal & Assam Governments.
+After his retirement in 1920, Budhindranath set up a small tea garden at Golaghat Dighalihula and started as an independent businessperson.
+In 1924, he was appointed valuer at the Golaghat Municipality Office.
+During this period, he was assigned as a government translator to the East Bengal & Assam Governments.
 His contributions to the cause of Assamese culture and literature during this period were given recognition.
-In addition to being one of the founding members of the iconic Jorhat Theatre, he cared deeply about his country and Assamese literature in pre-independent India.
+In addition to being one of the founding members of the Jorhat Theatre, he cared deeply about his country and Assamese literature in pre-independent India.
 He was also a member of the Society for the Progress of the Assamese Language.
 Under this, he contributed actively to the betterment of Assamese culture and society.
 Bhattacharya died at the age of 80.